 To hold owners, engineers, contractors, inspectors and code officials responsible for the safe construction of structures, International Building or Residential Codes have been implemented.
 Currently, 49 states have these codes in effect.

 In these codes, all individuals working on the planning, design and construction of structures must use code compliant items to remain within the parameters of the code.
 Those not using code compliant items can and will receive ramifications.

 It’s important to know that in these codes, there are some structures in which you do not need to use code compliant anchors.
 This includes non-structural anchoring.
 An example of non-structural anchoring is drywall fastening.
 Since the drywall doesn’t directly affect the strength of the structure, the code does not require code compliant anchors.

-What the code does make a point to advise people involved in structure construction is that anytime steel anchors and adhesive anchors must be used, they must be code compliant.
+The code does make a point to advise people involved in structure construction: anytime steel anchors and adhesive anchors must be used, they must be code compliant.
 While most of these anchors are compliant, you may sometimes find some that do not mention code compliance.
 When a product doesn’t say that it is code compliant, it does not meet the compliance standards.
 It’s best to always check with the manufacturer of the product or call the distributor with questions about compliance.
 (Tanner Fasteners is always happy to answer code compliance questions for you).

 It’s for the Best

 The International Building or Residential Codes aren’t put into place to make your life more difficult or cause you to have to spend more money.
 They are enforced to ensure the safety of everyone living, working, or visiting newly built structures.
 When you think of the devastation of a building falling apart while people are inside, it can make you feel much more compelled to seek out the items under the code’s compliance guidelines.